etfeire/devops-bookstore-api/README.md

 A Python [Flask REST API](https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask) to fetch book information in the form of [JSON](https://www.json.org/json-en.html)

-Currently being built via CircleCI
+Changing this readme so to trigger CircleCI build.

 ## Instructions